Limitations on Commercial Activities

 Application

-This policy is adopted under the authority of the Board of Directors of IDLab and applies to the provision of services by IDLab to clients and stakeholders.
+This policy is adopted under the authority of the Board of Directors of DTLab and applies to the activities of DTLab and any services it provides.

 Policy Statement

-1. Act as a reseller of Digital ID solutions, receive commissions, royalties or any other financial benefit directly resulting from sales made by members or clients of the Laboratory;
+1. Act as a reseller of Digital ID solutions, receive commissions, royalties or any other financial benefit directly resulting from sales made by members or clients of DTLab;

 2. Develop commercial digital ID solutions with the intent to sell those solutions;